Ahana blog for Presto

 All the latest from Ahana and the Presto community

 Presto has evolved into a unified SQL engine on top of cloud data lakes for both interactive queries as well as batch workloads with multiple data sources.
-This tutorial is … Continue reading Tutorial: How to run SQL queries with Presto on Amazon Redshift
+This tutorial is … Continue reading Tutorial: How to run SQL queries with Presto on BigQuery

-I’m very excited to announce that Ahana, the Presto company, has raised a jumbo $20M Series A round from lead investor Third Point Ventures.
-Our SaaS managed service for open … Continue reading Announcing the Ahana $20M Series A – Furthering our Vision of Open Data Lake Analytics with Presto
+I’m very excited to announce that Ahana, the SaaS for Presto company, has raised a jumbo $20M Series A round from lead investor Third Point Ventures.
+Our SaaS managed service … Continue reading Announcing the Ahana $20M Series A – Furthering our Vision of Open Data Lake Analytics with Presto

 Since COVID, every business has pivoted and moved everything online, accelerating digital transformation with data and AI.
 Self-service, accelerated analytics has become more and more critical for businesses and Snowflake … Continue reading Snowflake may not be the silver bullet you wanted for your long term data strategy… here’s why